 Copyright strike basics

-If you receive three copyright strikes, your account will be suspended and all the videos uploaded to your account will be removed.
-Users with suspended accounts are prohibited from creating new accounts.
+If you receive three copyright strikes, your account will be terminated.
+All the videos uploaded to your account will be removed.
+Users with terminated accounts aren’t able to create new accounts.

-- You may wait six months for the strike to expire.
-The strike will expire as long as you complete Copyright School and receive no additional copyright strikes during those six months.
+Wait for it to expire: A copyright strike will expire in six months as long as you complete Copyright School and receive no additional copyright strikes during that time.

-- You may ask the person who claimed your video to retract their claim of copyright infringement.
+Get a retraction: You can contact the person who claimed your video and ask them to retract their claim of copyright infringement.

-- If your video was mistakenly removed, misidentified as infringing, or qualifies as a potential fair use, you may wish to submit a counter-notification.
+Submit a counter notification: If your video was mistakenly removed because it was misidentified as infringing, or qualifies as a potential fair use, you may wish to submit a counter notification.